microsoft/opendatacloud/README.md

 # Microsoft Research Open Data Platform
 ![MSROpenData_header](images/msropendata_header.png)

-An open source version of the Microsoft Research Open Data platform (forked from the original code that implements https://msropendata.com).
+An open source version of the Microsoft Research Open Data platform.

 This project is the data repository code behind the cloud hosted Microsoft Research Open Data Repository.
+This code is forked from the original code that implements Microsoft Research Open Data.
+Refer to https://msropendata.com for an example of what a data repository instance created from this code will look like.

 The code can be used to instantiate a highly customizable cloud based data repository to host and share datasets under a flexible licensing infrastructure with a high level of security and privacy.